andretsc/Yiimp-Ubuntu/README.md

 If you are issue after installation (nginx,mariadb... not found), use this script : bash install-debug.sh (watch the log during installation)

 ###### :bangbang: **Kudaraidee Install Script :**
-- Instead Tpruvot's Yiimp, you can use the Kudaraidee's Repo Yiimp : git clone -b Kudaraidee https://github.com/Kudaraidee/yiimp.git
 - It's an updated Yiimp, with more algo, some fix....

 ###### :bangbang: **YOU MUST UPDATE THE FOLLOWING FILES :**